TM9657/jwk-store/README.md

 > - `bun install` ➡️ installs the dependencies
 > - `wrangler secret put API_KEY` ➡️ set an API-Key.
 Remember this key as it has to be used to create new JWK or fetch the private keys of them.
+> - `wrangler secret put BUCKET_PUBLIC_ADDRESS` ➡️ set an API-Key.
+Remember this key as it has to be used to create new JWK or fetch the private keys of them.
 > - `bun run deploy` ➡️ deploys the solution to cloudflare
 > - `(optional) set a custom domain in your dashboard`